Middle School (Grades 5-8)

 - Approximately 200 STUDENTS, grades 5-8

-- Students take LATIN in addition to a WORLD LANGUAGE beginning in sixth grade
+- Students take LATIN beginning in 7th grade in addition to a WORLD LANGUAGE beginning in 6th grade

-- Each student meets daily with an ACADEMIC ADVISOR
+- Each student meets multiple times a week with their ACADEMIC ADVISOR

 - Middle School "HOUSES" engage in monthly competitions to encourage friendships across grades 5-8